 Mushoku Tensei: Jobless Reincarnation is next week’s debut from Seven Seas.
 A NEET with a somewhat aimless life dies saving someone from a speeding car, and ends up reincarnated in a world of sword and sorcery, determined to make his life better.
 I know very little about this.

-MELINDA: I’d be completely intrigued if “Seven Seas” didn’t make me suspicious about the content being… not for me.
+MJ: I’d be completely intrigued if “Seven Seas” didn’t make me suspicious about the content being… not for me.

 SEAN: And there’s the penultimate volume of The Sacred Blacksmith.